• LAUNCH YOUR DREAM

 Top fashion photographer, Mario Testino, once said, “I have learned through the years that you have to be so humble in order to grow… because the moment you think, “Oh shut-up” (that you don’t need feedback) you stop learning.”

 Caroline, an 8WD reader, was kind enough to give me feedback on my “Does 8 Women Dream suck?” post.
 It was just the kind of feedback I wanted.
-She bravely set her fingers tapping on her keyboard to tell me that she wasn’t real happy with what I had done to the 8WD comment section.
+She bravely set her fingers tapping on her keyboard to tell me that she wasn’t really happy with what I had done to the 8WD comment section.
 Her feedback came as a complete shock to me, not because of the fact that I got feedback, but because I never even thought that there could be a problem with the 8 Women Dream comment section.

 Working your dream without feedback is like feeling a breeze on your backside and suddenly realizing that your skirt is tucked into your underwear and your butt has hanging out for all to see.
 The world saw it, but you were too close to the situation to feel it, let alone, see it.